 My grace is sufficient for you, for My strength is made perfect in weakness.

 When I put into practice seeking God and praying for my needs, then I am learning to have a heart of grace.
 Every day brings a new opportunity for me to show God’s grace.
 I don’t have to let hurt, resentment, and bitterness control me.
 When I’m upset I can turn to God and choose to practice His grace because His grace is sufficient for me.
 With time, maybe it will become second nature to me.

 Even though I may not be able to erase the past or rid myself of those hurtful memories, I can ask for God’s forgiveness for my negativity.
 And I can extend forgiveness to the people in my life.
 I can choose to have a heart of grace.

 Are you struggling with a past hurt?
 If so, I pray that you will seek God’s grace, take that hurt to Him, lay it at His feet, and accept His love and acceptance for you.

 P.S.
 Hi there!
 If you would like to read the second part of this post which is about my maternal grandmother, or “Granny” as we all knew her by, you can click on the link titled Joyful here or the picture below.
 Thanks!

-But there is someone who loves us!
-Someone who is always there for us and is always faithful to us!
+There is someone who loves us!
+Someone who is always there and is always faithful to us!

 Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.